Did you know that more than a quarter of worldwide book sales consist of e-books?

 Sign up for an account if you haven’t already and submit your book by creating a now post from the right sidebar.

-Every sub-reddit has their own unique set of rules that you need to follow.
+Every subreddit has its own unique set of rules that you need to follow.
 These include things like including the genre, author’s name, promotional date, etc.

 After you’ve done this, let’s head over to Facebook.